lidofinance/alerting-forta/ethereum-steth-v2/README.md

       1. ⚠️ Withdrawals: <limitRate>% of stake limit is spent and unfinalized queue is on par with drained stake limit
       2. ⚠️ Withdrawals: unfinalized queue is more than 100_000 stETH
-      3. ⚠️ Withdrawals: unfinalized queue wait time is too long
+      3. ⚠️ Withdrawals: unfinalized queue wait time is <hours> more then 1 day
       4. ⚠️ Withdrawals: ${unclaimedSizeRate.times(100).toFixed(2)}% of finalized requests are unclaimed
       5. ⚠️ Withdrawals: unclaimed requests size is more than withdrawal queue balance
    2. HandleTransaction